top of page

 Pour into Hot Jars

 Use a jar funnel and pour the sauce into the hot jars.
 Leave 1/2 inch headspace.
-Place a lid and ring on the jar fingertip tight and process in a boiling water bath for 15 minutes if at sea level.
+Place a lid and ring on the jar fingertip tight and process in a boiling water bath canner for 15 minutes if at sea level.

 4 pints of canned rhubarb sauce.